zq00/glmhd/README.md

 ## Getting started

-The package vignette is under the Articles tab at this [link](https://zq00.github.io/glmhd/articles/my-vignette.html).
-You can read more about the theory of high dimensional logistic MLE, and the methods used in the package [here](https://arxiv.org/abs/2001.09351).
+- You can find the package **vignette** under the Articles tab (https://zq00.github.io/glmhd/articles/my-vignette.html).
+- You can read more about the theory of high dimensional logistic MLE, and the methods used in the package [here](https://arxiv.org/abs/2001.09351).

 ## Installation